"So I'll be holding my breath, could this be the end?

 Instead of hours it took weeks and this is the second elevation of Ryuji and Rin's relationships.
-How is it that all my friends with boyfriends come from broken homes and I'M the one with relationship issues?
 Whatever, the guys at my school suck.
 Birthday wish!
 Hot guys with heart.
 Give me a Ryuji, please, please, please, and make him straight . . .
 I'd date him if he was gay.
 I would be his beard.

 Birthday's on Friday!
-Decided to update before the festivites begin!
+Decided to update before the festivities begin!

 One more chapter to go~